Neengadha Ninaivu: Plot

 The story starts with a friendship between two young children.
-The girl is from an affluent family.
-She is friends with a poor boy.
+The girl is from an affluent family and she is friends with a poor boy.
 Both of them used to ride on a horse for fun.
 The girl's father does not like their friendship.
-One day he blames the boy that he pushed the girl off the horse.
-He forbids their meeting thereafter.
+One day he accuses the boy of pushing the girl off the horse and forbids their meeting thereafter.
 The children grow up.
 The boy, now a young man, Kumar, lives in a farmer's house.
 Another farmer's daughter loves him.
-Kumar loses his eyesight in an accident.
-Kumar and the lover girl make their living by singing in the streets.
-Kumar becomes acquainted with an eye surgeon.
-The surgeon restores his eyesight.
-The surgeon becomes friendly with Kumar.
-Kumar tells the surgeon about his childhood sweetheart.
-But when Kumar tells the name of his childhood friend, Mala, the surgeon is shocked because he himself is in love with Mala.
-Kumar learns that Mala has now become the lover of the surgeon.
+Kumar loses his eyesight in an accident and he and the lover girl make their living by singing in the streets.
+Kumar becomes acquainted with an eye surgeon and surgeon restores his eyesight.
+The surgeon becomes friendly with Kumar and he tells the surgeon about his childhood sweetheart.
+But when Kumar tells the name of his childhood friend, Mala, the surgeon is shocked because he is in love with Mala.
+Kumar learns that Mala is the surgeon's lover.
 He blinds himself again and returns to singing on the streets.